emanmejia/IS640_rag_project/STUDENT_PROJECT_GUIDE.md

 ## After Completion

-### Showcase Your Work:
+### Showcase Your Work

 - Add to your GitHub portfolio
 - Demonstrate in job interviews
 - Explain how RAG works to friends

-### Next Steps:
+### Next Steps

 - Try different embedding models
 - Experiment with prompt engineering
 - Build a web interface
 - Try with larger document collections
 - Compare different LLMs

-### Skills You Gained:
+### Skills You Gained

 ✅ Python programming fundamentals
 ✅ File handling and text processing
 ✅ Working with AI/ML libraries
 ✅ System evaluation and metrics
 ✅ Technical writing
 ✅ Problem-solving and debugging

 ---